Connect With Us

 Fixed-Rate vs. Adjustable-Rate Mortgages for Second Homes

-Adjustable-Rate Mortgages (ARMs): Offer lower initial rates that adjust periodically.
+Adjustable-Rate Mortgages (ARMs) offer lower initial rates that adjust periodically.
 These can be beneficial if you plan to sell the property within a few years.
+But keep in mind — ARMs are riskier if interest rates jump.

 Investment Property Financing Restrictions